intro-to-data-science-22-workshop/09-visualization-plotly-daza-tombini/README.md

 ## Statement of contributions

-**Simon Munzert** prepared the practice material and post-processed the recording.
+**Daniel and Sofia** prepared the practice material and post-processed the recording.

-**Kermit the Frog** prepared the presentation slides and recording.
-He also provided an example to the practice material.
+**Daniel and Sofia** prepared the presentation slides and recording.
+They also provided examples to the practice material.